‘B&B’ Spoilers For The Week Of November 19: Steffy Confesses, Bill Wins & A Thanksgiving To Remember

 Steffy Forrester (Jacqueline MacInnes Wood) will make a confession to Liam (Scott Clifton) and Hope (Annika Noelle) about the coming holiday season.
 It will be the first time the new mom will face the holidays and she may have envisioned things differently for her and Kelly (Gabriel Sporman).
 Perhaps she wants her daughter to always have family and somewhere to go during the festive season.

 Katie will wait for Thorne to leave before she meets with Bill.
-Bold and the Beautiful spoilers, via Courier Journal, indicates that they will discuss the custody agreement concerning Will.
+Bold and the Beautiful spoilers, via Courier Journal, indicate that they will discuss the custody agreement concerning Will.
 She will consent to the custody agreement being changed.
 Bill always gets what he wants.

 Quinn Fuller Forrester (Rena Sofer) is feeling rather threatened by Donna Logan (Jennifer Gareis).
 When Eric Forrester’s (John McCook) ex-wife arrives for the holiday, Quinn will be quite protective over Eric.

-“The Forresters, Logans, Spencers, Spectras and Avants will celebrate Thanksgiving together.
+“The Forresters, Logans, Spencers, Spectras, and Avants will celebrate Thanksgiving together.
 Steffy and Hope will work to create the seating chart and will start the traditional ‘say something kind about the person to your right.”

 The B&B spoiler pic shows that Quinn is seated to the right of Pam.
 Will Pam be able to come up with something gracious to say about the woman she currently can’t stand?
 She Knows Soaps teases that more drama awaits.